Lectures and seminars Course: Leadership and Professional Skills for Early Career Psychiatrists

 The programme combines short lectures with a strong emphasis on individual presentations and interactive group work, enabling participants to reflect on, refine, and strengthen their leadership skills.
 In addition, the course promotes the expansion of professional networks and actively encourages joint research initiatives among participants.

-The course leader
+The course leaders

-Teaching is led by Professor Norman Sartorius (Association for the Improvement of Mental Health Programmes (AMH)) and Professor Graham Thornicroft (King’s College London).
+Teaching is led by Professor Norman Sartorius (Association for the Improvement of Mental Health Programmes, AMH) and Professor Graham Thornicroft (King’s College London).